nbraingroup/brainhackorg.github.io/about.md

               <td></td>
             </tr>
             <tr>
-              <td>An early version of the Daydreaming app, an Android application for real-time assessment of usersŐ mind-wandering</td>
+              <td>An early version of the Daydreaming app, an Android application for real-time assessment of users' mind-wandering</td>
               <td>Brainhack 2013 Paris</td>
             </tr>
             <tr>